dshin25k/projds/README.md

 ### Images

--   When writing a post, images may be inserted.
+-   When writing or editing a post, maximum 2 images may be inserted.

--   When uploaded, an image will be renamed according to the naming convention of `date` followed by `letter suffix` and will be stored in a separate directory named after each username.
-(Ex:
+    The images will be located at the top and/or at the bottom of the page.
+There will be 2 different upload slots, which will determine the image location (top & bottom) and the renamed image filename.

-    `/images/dshin/20241115a.jpg`)
+-   Only the images in `.jpg` format with the size under 1 MB will be accepted.

--   There should be a method to ensure unique image names.
+-   When uploaded, an image will be renamed according to the predefined naming convention: `rowid` of the corresponding row in `posts` table + `t` or `b` indicating top or bottom location.
+The renamed image will be stored in a separate directory named after each username.
+(Ex: `/images/dshin/25a.jpg`) This is to ensure unique image names.

 -   When a post is fetched from the database, its corresponding images will also be retrieved from the directory.

-### Error Handling
+### Errors

--   Error handling method should be implemented in case of, for example, invalid inputs or missing resources.
+-   Error handling method should be implemented for any unsuccessful actions, such as invalid inputs or missing files.

 ## Notes